 | Reverso Tribute Monoface (Stainless Steel) (397843J) | $11,400 | $10,554 | 92.6% |

-One of the cleanest real-world benchmarks is the Reverso Classic Large Small Seconds category, where asking prices commonly appear around €7,500–€11,600 for new or like-new pieces and around €6,100 for older or more worn examples.
-Against an MSRP around €11,800, that implies typical retention around 65%–75%, with the top end of listings sometimes pushing close to 90%–100% for unworn inventory.
+One of the cleanest real-world benchmarks is the Reverso Classic Large Small Seconds category, where asking prices commonly appear around €7,500 to €11,600 for new or like-new pieces and around €6,100 for older or more worn examples.
+Against an MSRP around €11,800, that implies typical retention of 65% to 75%, with the top end of listings sometimes pushing close to 90% to 100% for unworn inventory.
+You can track live pricing directly on Chrono24’s Reverso listings to see where current demand sits.

-How Does The Reverso Compare To Other Luxury Dress Watches At Similar Prices?
+How Does The Reverso Compare To Other Luxury Dress Watches At Similar Prices

 Dress Watch Value Retention Comparison